junnsaito/Downsaling_ERA5/README.md

 # Downsaling_ERA5
-This code can be useful to downscale your native ERA5 data with high resolution grids.
-You could get model output as each componet required for Firn model (e.g., the Community Firn Model)
+This code provides a method for downscaling native ERA5 data using high-resolution grids.
+It enables the generation of model outputs required for firn modeling, such as the Community Firn Model (CFM), by computing each necessary component with improved spatial resolution.